realmrv/vrcmemes-bot/README.md

 ## CI/CD

-This project uses GitHub Actions for basic Continuous Deployment.
+This project uses GitHub Actions for testing and basic Continuous Deployment.

 - **Workflow:** `.github/workflows/deploy.yml`
 - **Trigger:** Pushes to the `develop` branch.
+- **Actions:**
+    1. Sets up Go.
+    2. Downloads dependencies.
+    3. Builds the project.
+    4. **Runs tests (`go test -v ./...`).**
-- **Action:** Connects to the production server via SSH, pulls the latest changes from the `develop` branch, and rebuilds/restarts the Docker containers using `docker-compose up -d --build`.
+    5. Connects to the production server via SSH.
+    6. Pulls the latest changes from the `develop` branch.
+    7. Rebuilds and restarts the Docker containers using `docker-compose up -d --build`.

 ### Required Secrets